HMS Albacore (1793): Career

 Winthrop sailed to join Albacore as a passenger on HMS Alfred under captain Thomas Drury.
 Drury thanked Winthorpe for his able assistance on 13 July at the capture of the French frigate Renommée.

 On 17 January 1797 Albacore sailed for Jamaica again.
 In February she was under the command of Commander Samuel Forster.

 On 7 October she arrived at Jamaica with the 3-gun privateer Nantaise.
 Albicore had brought in one or two other small privateers.
 One was a copper-bottomed schooner of three guns and 56 men (possibly Nantaise), and the other was a row-boat armed with swivel guns and small arms.

 In November 1798 she was under the command of Commander Thomas White, on the Jamaica Station.
 He remained in command until June 1799.
-In May 1799 Albacore's boats chased a Spanish settee into a bay east of Santiago de Cuba, and onshore.
+Sometime before 11 May, 1799 she seized American brigantine "Neptune" that was returning to the U.S. in ballast after being a flag of truce vessel transporting French passengers to St. Domingo.
+Also in May 1799 Albacore's boats chased a Spanish settee into a bay east of Santiago de Cuba, and onshore.
 However, their quarry repelled them and they returned to their ship.
 There, Lieutenant Robert Ramsey, the senior lieutenant, received Captain White's permission to take charge of the force and to renew the attack.
 He succeeded in landing, driving away the enemy with the loss of only two men, and in bringing out the settee.
 The settee had a crew of 30 men armed with small arms.

 Lieutenant John Chilcott replaced White in Jamaica in October.
 Albacore returned to Portsmouth on 10 September 1801.